Mansi130101/MSRF_Microsoft-Research-Fellowship/README.md

 # MSRF_Microsoft-Research-Fellowship
+*SELECTED!!!*

 Application procedure and interview experiences.

-I am making this repository as during my time I made a couple of mistakes in the interview which can help other applicants a lot to keep in mind and not do them.
+I am making this repository to describe my process of application to selection at the Microsoft Prose team.
+During my initial interviews, I made a couple of mistakes that can help other applicants a lot to keep in mind and not them.
 I have also documented the application procedure, shortlisting, and interview experiences.